Wintel

 Wintel (portmanteau of Windows and Intel) is the partnership of Microsoft and Intel producing personal computers (PCs) using Intel x86-compatible processors running Microsoft's Windows operating system.
+The partnership has been running ever since 1985's release of Windows 1.0 but can date back further to 1981's release of the IBM Personal Computer.

 Background

 By the early 1980s, the chaos and incompatibility that was rife in the early microcomputer market had given way to a smaller number of de facto industry standards, including the S-100 bus expansion board, the CP/M operating system, the Apple II home computer, the use of the programming language Microsoft BASIC in read-only memory (ROM), and the 5 1/4 inch floppy drive storage medium.
 Firms competed fiercely to control the industry, and innovation in hardware and software was the rule.
 Microsoft Windows and Intel processors gained ascendance and their ongoing alliance gave them market dominance.

 Intel has claimed that this partnership has enabled the two companies to give customers the benefit of "a seemingly unending spiral of falling prices and rising performance".
 In addition, they claim a "history of innovation" and "a shared vision of flexible computing for the agile business".